P-p-H-d/mlib/README.md

 ##### name\_t

-Type of the Red Black Tree of 'type'.
+Type of the Red Black Tree.

 ##### name\_it\_t